Taiyuan-Zhang/2019NKU_Java_Course/README.md

 # 2019 NKU_Java_Course

-#### This repository recorded the assignments for 2019 Java_Course of  School of Computer Science, Nankai University
+This repository recorded the assignments for 2019 Java_Course of  School of Computer Science, Nankai University.